carvel-dev/carvel/site/content/kapp-controller/docs/latest/faq.md

 defaults to 30 seconds.

-## Package Author

-This section covers questions for users packaging software for Kubernetes.

-None available at this time.

-## Package Consumer
+## Package Management CRs

-This section covers questions for users installing software packages for Kubernetes.
+This section covers questions for users directly using the [Package Management CRs](packaging.md) custom resource.

 ### How does kapp-controller handle PackageInstall when a PackageRepository is removed from the cluster?